What made you make the move into running your own business? –

 The ability to help others and the flexibility it gave me to work around my family commitments.

 What were the biggest challenges in the early days and how did you overcome these?

 Dealing with red tape and practical issues that were not my speciality.
 I learned to delegate those challenges as the time it was taking me to do them was impacting on my own resources to run my business.

 Did you ever feel like giving up and how did you overcome that?

 Several times when others who I had trusted had let me down.
 I overcame these feelings by looking at what I was achieving, what more I had to offer and the stubbornness not to let others knock me down.

 Was it difficult at times to balance family commitments and business commitments, and what are your tips for finding that balance?

-It is always difficult to find balance between family and business commitments, especially when you are like me and find it hard to say no!
+It is always difficult to find a balance between family and business commitments, especially when you are like me and find it hard to say no!
 Making time in your schedule for reflection and for evaluation of where you are going and what is important to you is the biggest tip I can give to others.
 Always look at what each commitment is, if you love it, you will find time to schedule it in, if it is draining you, then ditch it.
 Breaking your day/week into segments is also a great way of finding balance and ensuring that you are able to do all that you want to do.
-As a small business owner it is vital that you do what you love everyday.
+As a small business owner it is vital that you do what you love every day.

 What were the biggest mistakes you think you made?